Tour des Fiz via the Passage du Dérochoir and Lac d'Anterne

 Easy route on a wide track

-Signposts are in place.
+Signposts are provided.

 From (4) to (5): Red difficulty.

-As you proceed, the going gets tougher and then becomes rough as you cross a scree slope, requiring careful attention both to your progress and to the difficulties encountered, and necessitating the use of your hands at times.
+As you progress, the going gets tougher and then becomes rough as you cross a scree slope, requiring careful attention both to your progress and to the difficulties encountered, and necessitating the use of your hands at times.

 Red markings (follow carefully)